ErrorTzy/writings/papers/PhDApps/Draft_2.md

 A natural, initial response is to dismiss these creatures as simply _insane_.
 This is, in fact, the kind of response I want to defend.
 My strategy, however, isn't to argue that there is something wrong with these alien languages _per se_.
 Instead, I want to focus on what's wrong with the relationship between _us_ and these languages.

 To put it simply, *certain constraints prevents us from coherently adopting and committing to just any theory*.
 If these constraints have substantial metaphysical consequences, then any theory we can coherently adopt must be consistent with them.
-Moreover, these metaphysical consequences will be *invariant* across all theories available to us.
+Moreover, these metaphysical consequences will be *semantically invariant* across all theories available to us.[^14]

-Let me clarify further.
-One might object that, physics already presents a picture of reality that is far beyond our understanding.
-For example, it's very difficult to truly make sense of concepts like fields, curved spacetime, or probabilistic states.
-Yet, these are highly successful theories, and we don't reject them.
-In fact, we make use of them all the time.

-To reply, I want to emphasize again a distinction I made in the first part of my paper.
-There is a distinction between *adopting* a theory and merely *utilizing* it.
-This distinction is clear in quantum mechanics.
-Physicists apply the Schrödinger equation to compute predictions and do experiments.
-Yet they may remain silent about how to interpret the equation.
-They just shut up and calculate.
-If so, then they are merely utilizing these equations without adopting them into their worldview.
-What I am arguing for is the constraint on adopting a theory.
-There is no problem with using a theory that violates these constraints to do experiments or make predictions.
-However, as long as we want to truly understand the reality a theory claims to reveal, these constraints apply.

 ## The principle of Sanity